meetwudi/uml-project/detailed-use-case/pay.md

 7. The system notifies the customer that paying is finished.

 ### Post-condition
-The order gets paied for.
+The order gets paid for.

 ### Exception Flow
 The customer may change his/her mind and want to cancel the order.